Jamerrone/weekly-nerd-blog/articles/article-2.md

 Fair enough.
 Let’s code!
 We are going to build a simple model using the newest and bad supported "dialog" element.
 Right now Google Chrome is the only browser that really supports this new feature.
 In case a user is using another browser, he won’t even notice anything.
 In the place of a "dialog", we will simply redirect the user to a new and standalone HTML page.

-Given the fact that we developers don’t repeat ourselves, we will be fetching the content from the second HTML page and display it inside the modal for Chrome users.
+Given the fact that we developers don’t like to repeat ourselves, we will be fetching the content from the second HTML page and display it inside the modal for Chrome users.

 You can find a working demo [here](https://jamerrone.github.io/browser-technologies/opdracht2/modal/).